MicrosoftDocs/connected-spaces/articles/camera-placement-recommendations.md

 # Camera placement recommendations for Dynamics 365 Connected Store

 This article provides camera placement recommendations for Microsoft Dynamics 365 Connected Store.
-It includes general guidelines as well as specific recommendations for height, angle, and camera-to-focal-point-distance for the three different zones (**Display Effectiveness**, **Queue Management**, and **Shopper Analytics**).
+It includes general guidelines as well as specific recommendations for height, angle, and camera-to-focal-point-distance for the three different zones (**Display effectiveness**, **Queue management**, and **Shopper analytics**).

 ## General guidelines